Puerto Vallarta’s History from the 1500s until Today

 During the first part of the 19th century, at the mouth of the Cuale River – at that moment in time, inhabited mostly by crocodiles – there were practically no human dwellers.
 Between the rugged Sierra, the ocean, and the powerful Ameca River, this beautiful piece of Mexican geography remained isolated from the rest of the world.

-View of the Capilla Guadalupe without it's Crown, 1954
+View of the Our Lady of Guadalupe Church without its Crown, 1958

 Today, visitors to Puerto Vallarta can enjoy a breathtaking view from any of the hills that surround the city.

-Puerto Vallarta is located on the Pacific Coast in one of the largest bays in the world (member of “The Most Beautiful Bays in the World Club” [visit their website].
+Puerto Vallarta is located on the Pacific Coast in one of the largest bays in the world (a member of “The Most Beautiful Bays in the World Club” [visit their website].

 Banderas Bay measures 42 kilometers from north to south.
 The northernmost limit of the bay is at Punta Mita which is the end of the Sierra de Vallejo mountains and, to the south, the bay ends in Cabo Corrientes, part of the foothills of the Sierra del Cuale range.

 Puerto Vallarta Malecón boardwalk seen from Hotel Oceano, approx. 1957-58